MFitran/Hands-on_Machine_Learning_with_Scikit-Learn_Keras_and_TensorFlow/chapter_11/README.md

 This notebook serves as a summary and submission for **Chapter 11** of the book *"Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow."*

-The chapter tackles the primary challenges encountered when training very deep neural networks (e.g., 10+ layers) and provides the modern solutions that make Deep Learning practical.
+This chapter tackles the primary challenges encountered when training very deep neural networks (e.g., 10+ layers) and provides the modern solutions that make Deep Learning practical.

 ---